Swivel-Finance/ubiquitous-language/README.md

 ## Order
 This is an Entity, stored off chain, possessing the following properties:

 * Key - Keccack hash of (wallet address,nonce,time).
-May also be referred to as _OrderKey_ when needed to differentiate from an Agreement's key.
+May also be referred to as _orderKey_ when needed to differentiate from an Agreement's key.
 * Maker - Public key of this Order's creator
 * Underlying - Ethereum address of a deployed Erc20 token
-* Floating - Boolean indicating if this Order is floating or fixed side
+* Floating - Boolean indicating if this order is floating or fixed side
 * Principal - Avalailable volume to be filled in a floating side order.
 When fixed this amount is determined by the interest / rate.
 * Interest - Avalailable volume to be filled in a fixed side order.
 When floating this amount is determined by the rate * principal.
-* Duration - Timestamp indicating the the length of time this Order is valid.
+* Duration - Timestamp indicating the the length of time this order is valid.
 Used to calculate an Agreement's release.
-* Expiry - Timestamp marking this Order's expiration
+* Expiry - Timestamp marking this order's expiration

 ### Asset
 A currency, token, or other tradable object.
 In our context `asset` refers to DAI, USDC, USDT.

+### Market (Market-Pair)
+An asset-duration (underlying-duration) pairing that identifies which orderbook / instrument is being used.
+E.g. DAI-12MONTH or 0xD0f2390b9CCd0A9F6160E4Ab584A4Fb51f76bF14 - 31536000

 ### Volume
-All Orders expose an amount which can be filled, wholly or partially, by an Agreement.
+All orders expose an amount which can be filled, wholly or partially, by an Agreement.
 This will be represented by either the principal or interest, depending on whether the Order is floating or fixed.

 ### Side